SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 # Introduction

-Now that you've created your Shopping Cart RAP business object and a UI service on top in [exercise 2](../ex2/README.md), you will now enhance the BO data model, behavior definition, and behavior implementation.
+Now that you've created your Shopping Cart RAP business object and a UI service on top in [exercise 2](../ex2/README.md), you will enhance the RAP BO data model, behavior definition, and behavior implementation in the present exercise.

 - [You will learn](#you-will-learn)
 - [Summary & Next Exercise](#summary)